Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Introduction

-In financial decision-making, the fundamental but largely overlooked problem of optimal executions across multiple venues, often referred to as smart order routing (SOR), could be naturally formulated into a MAB setup.
-Smart order router is an automated trading procedure that handles execution orders, aiming at taking the best available opportunity among a range of different trading venues, including both lit pools and dark pools.
+In finance, a fundamental but largely overlooked problem of optimal executions across multiple venues, often referred to as smart order routing (SOR), could be naturally formulated into the MAB setup (see \citep{almgren2001optimal,cartea2016incorporating,lin2015trade} for developments in the single-venue case).
+SOR is an automated trading procedure that seeks to find the best available way to execute orders among a range of different trading venues, including both \textit{lit pools} and \textit{dark pools}.
+A lit pool often refers to a public stock exchange where the order book is openly displayed and available for all participants.
+Dark pools are private exchanges only available to institutional investors.
+These private exchanges are known as ``dark pools'' due to their lack of transparency.
 When market participants have access to multiple venues and can split their orders and route the child orders to different venues for execution, the overall execution price and quantity could be improved significantly.
-Similar to the MAB setting, one of the key challenges of this problem is the partial observability and censored feedback of the orders submitted to dark pools \cite{agarwal2010optimal}.
-More specifically, only when an order is submitted to a given dark pool, could the market participant observe the corresponding executed amount (possibly smaller than the submitted order amount) and the execution price.
-This makes the MAB framework particularly suitable for modeling the SOR problem.
+Similar to the MAB setting, one of the key challenges of this problem is the partial observability and censored feedback of the orders submitted to dark pools \citep{agarwal2010optimal}.
+More specifically, only when an order is submitted to a given dark pool, can the market participant observe the corresponding executed amount (possibly smaller than the submitted order amount) and the execution price.
+This makes the MAB framework particularly suitable for modeling the SOR problem, as there is a {\it natural exploration versus exploitation tradeoff}.